Conditions / Stress

 If someone is experiencing suicidal thoughts, call 911 or 988 immediately.
 Do not wait for an appointment.

-• Mindfulness & Relaxation Techniques: Practices like Mindfulness-Based Stress Reduction (MBSR), breathing exercises, and EMDR for trauma can help calm the nervous system.
+• Mindfulness & Relaxation Techniques – Mindfulness-Based Stress Reduction (MBSR), breathing exercises, meditation, and trauma-focused therapies such as EMDR may help regulate the nervous system and improve emotional balance.

 Why Choose Fine Tune Psychiatry for Stress Management?